 Healthcare providers may make mistakes with medications for patients.
 These errors include a doctor or nurse practitioner writing an incorrect dosage on a prescription, issuing a prescription that should never have been given under the circumstances, administering an incorrect amount of a medication, or medical equipment giving the patient the wrong dose of a medication.
 When that medical error causes harm, that may be a basis for a medical malpractice claim.

 Whether your injury is due to one of these causes, or some other medical professional error, the attorneys at Morris James know how devastating they can be to a patient or family.
-In addition to the physical and emotional pain and suffering from the healthcare providers’ misconduct, these injuries can result in significant medical bills, can prevent someone from working and earning a living, and can lead to significant pain and suffering.
-While no amount of money can ever make a patient whole after suffering an injury due to a healthcare provider’s negligence, the Morris James Medical Malpractice team knows how to fight to make sure that their clients receive every penny that they deserve.
+In addition to the physical and emotional pain and suffering from the healthcare providers’ misconduct, these injuries can result in significant medical bills, prevent someone from working and earning a living, and lead to significant pain and suffering.
+While no amount of money can make a patient whole after suffering an injury due to a healthcare provider’s negligence, the Morris James medical malpractice team knows how to fight to ensure their clients receive every penny they deserve.

 If you or a loved one has suffered an injury due to a mistake by a healthcare professional, we may be able to help.
-Our attorneys at Morris James are available to talk to you about your rights and the options that you have at this difficult time.
+Our attorneys at Morris James are available to talk to you about your rights and your options at this difficult time.
 Contact us online or call 302.655.2599 for a free, no obligation consultation with an attorney.